 Then, input the actual regular hours worked, overtime hours, PTO hours taken, and other income details in the applicable columns.
 Below are instructions on how to populate some of these columns.

 For accurate employee paychecks, enter the correct number of straight-time hours in column E and overtime hours in column G of the monthly payroll tabs.
-For straight-time hours, this is usually 40 hours or fewer—unless your business is located in California.
+For straight-time hours, this is usually 40 hours or fewer.
 For overtime, the template calculates pay at a rate of 1.5 times your regular pay rate using the number of hours you specify.
 However, this can change depending on the labor laws of the state where your business operates.

-The straight-time and overtime hourly rates listed in columns C (“Straight-Time Hourly Rate”) and D (“Overtime Hourly Rate”) of the monthly payroll tabs are automated using a formula.
-There’s also a note above both hourly rate columns that states not to change the contents of the cells because they will update automatically.
+Don’t edit the straight-time and overtime hourly rates listed in columns C (“Straight-Time Hourly Rate”) and D (“Overtime Hourly Rate”) of the monthly payroll tabs as these contain Excel payroll formulas and will update automatically.
 So, whenever you enter your employees’ names under column B of the monthly payroll tabs, the straight-time hourly rates automatically carry over from the “Set Up Employee Data” tab.

 If you decide to pay an employee bonus, you must withhold payroll taxes similar to the way you do with regular wages.
 In this payroll Excel template, just enter the bonus amount in column H, and it will be included in the taxable gross income.